 Once (or maybe more than once…) I found myself having a major technical fiasco in one of my businesses.
 Things kept breaking down, problems seemed unsolvable, and just when I thought I couldn’t screw up or embarrass myself more, the waves just kept rolling in.
 The more I tried to push to force things to work and try to control the situation, the worse it got.
 Here’s how to prevent a downward spiral when you’re overwhelmed and stressed.

-Normally when I had a bad week before I recovered from my depression, I would get really upset and start on a downward spiral of bad habits.
+In the past when I had a bad week, I would get really upset and start on a downward spiral.
 This time I prevented it.
 When work was overwhelming, I slowed down and just stopped taking action.
 And because of that, I was able to prevent things from getting completely out of hand and stay happy and level-headed amidst the stress and frustration.

 When you find yourself getting overwhelmed, stressed, or feel like things are going to spiral out of control, here are a few steps you can take to prevent a downward spiral.